2-star brokerage rating

 Fennel Brokerage Reviews

-Fennel does not yet have reviews at Trustpilot or the Better Business Bureau.
-We will update this if that changes.
+Currently, Fennel does not have profiles on Trustpilot or the Better Business Bureau.
+We will keep you updated as more reviews become available.

 Is Fennel.com Safe Judgment

-Fennel is a real company working as a broker-dealer.
-There are several safeguards for its clients, but remember that investing in securities always has risks.
-Now let’s take a look at Fennel’s trading features.
+Fennel is a legitimate business operating as a broker-dealer.
+It has various safeguards in place for its clients, though it’s important to remember that investing in securities always carries some risk.
+Let’s now take a look at how Fennel performs in the trading arena.

 Fennel Review Highlights

-• Fennel offers securities trading through a mobile app only.
+• Fennel offers securities trading via a mobile app (only).

 • Fennel does not accept payment for order flow (PFOF).